We protect children’s rights in, around, and through sport

 1. In sport

 Children have the right to take part in sport in a safe and enjoyable environment.
 Unfortunately, we know that this is not always the case.
-UNICEF UK leads the International Safeguarding Children in Sport initiative to make sport safer for every child in the world.
+We lead the International Safeguarding Children in Sport initiative to make sport safer for every child in the world.
 Together, we developed the International Safeguards for Children in Sport, which are now used by more than 60 organisations across six continents.

-You can find out more about how sports organisations are addressing the challenged posed to safeguarding by the pandemic in this blog.
+You can find out more about how sports organisations are addressing the challenges posed to safeguarding by the pandemic in this blog.

 Learn what the International Safeguards for Children in Sport recommends for your organisation when providing sports activities to children and young people.Read now